brightakin/Public-Transaport-Tracking-App/README.md

 ### **Maps and Data**

-- **Google Maps API**: Provides an interactive map view with real-time updates of transport vehicle locations, route planning, and directions.
+- **MapBox SDK**: Provides an interactive map view with real-time updates of transport vehicle locations, route planning, and directions.
 - **Public Transport Data APIs**: Used to fetch live transport data, including real-time locations, schedules, and route information for buses, trains, and other public transport services.

 ## **Installation**